THE TWENTY-THIRD PSALM EXPLAINED

 At first, it was just words on a page.
 However, after about a year of doing this, I noticed that I was actually feeling the meaning and sense of the prayer.
 I actually started to believe in and feel the message of hope, love and healing that it contains.

 So even if the words do not ring true for you, or if it seems too good to be true, just repeating the words and thinking about them, can help them to come alive for you.

 Retracing.
 Many prayers and psalms in the Bible are wonderful to read and think about.
-However, the 23rd psalm, in particular, is important for this website and nutritional balancing because I believe it is all about the retracing process.
+However, the 23rd psalm, in particular, is important for this website and nutritional balancing because it is all about the retracing process.
 Retracing is a very special healing process that occurs in everyone who follows a nutritional balancing program.

-Retracing rarely occurs with any other healing program.
+Retracing rarely occurs with other healing programs.
 It almost never occurs when someone follows conventional medical methods, so most people are not familiar with it.
 However, it also does not occur much with most holistic and naturopathic healing methods.
 This is because they simply do not heal at deep enough levels.
 I call these programs ‘remedy programs’, as compared to the delicate balancing and other changes that occur with nutritional balancing science.

 Retracing is the process of going back into your symptoms and conditions, and also into your fears and anger, often and making them right or “tying up loose ends”.
 One might say you must reframe, redo, undo, and restore the body and the mind completely to fully heal physical, mental and emotional imbalances.
 This is a deep healing process, and nutritional balancing programs seem to be able to accomplish it easily.
-You will see below why I think the 23rd psalm of David is about retracing.
+You will see below why we think the 23rd psalm of David is about retracing.
 To read more about it, read Retracing and Trauma Retracing on this site.
 Here is this simple psalm, followed by an explanation.